killedcat/bitbeard/README.md

 # Bitbeard

 Bitbeard is a Discord bot that integrates with qBittorrent, Jackett, and Plex for automated media management.
+WebUI is hosted at localhost:8081 by default.

 ## Quick Setup